superstreamlabs/memphis.net/README.md

 );
 ```

+Note:
+When producing to a station with more than one partition, the producer will produce messages in a Round Robin fashion between the different partitions.

 ### Message ID

 Stations are idempotent by default for 2 minutes (can be configured), Idempotence achieved by adding a message id